More detailed information on Industry Agreements can be found on our member site.

 The Systematic Plan Customer Agreement enables Manufacturers to accept instructions for the setup of automatic payment, withdrawal or re-allocation plans in accordance with CPA rules through the Fundserv network without also requiring investor-signed authorization.

-For more information, please review the Systematic Plan Customer Agreement Addendum.
+For more information, please refer to the Systematic Plan Customer Agreement Addendum.

 Fundserv’s e-signature document package consists of three parts: